Elisa Fiorillo: Career

 Throughout the 1990s, she mainly worked as a backing singer.
 She sang back-up for Savage Garden on the Superstars and Cannonballs tour and for Billie Myers among others.
 As a lead singer, she has appeared on Metal Gear Solid 3: Snake Eater, singing "Don't Be Afraid".
 She also did a duet with Savage Garden frontman Darren Hayes titled "Right Dead Back On It".
 Prince performed for three consecutive nights, March 25–27, 2009 on the Tonight Show with Jay Leno, and Fiorillo performed as one of Prince's backing vocalists on two of those shows.
 She became a member of Prince's band, The New Power Generation (NPG) in 2009, and in 2010 embarked on a world tour with Prince, playing in sold out shows across Europe.
 She continued to work with Prince until his death in 2016.

 However, she has continued to release her own music, including her 2007 album entitled Labour of Love.
 She turned to her musical direction towards jazz in the 2000s.
 Using her married name Dease, Fiorillo partnered with Nashville-based guitarist Tyler Reese in 2013 to form an independent musical duo called The Dease & Reese Project.
 Their debut album, Life in 20, was produced by Jeff Silverman, who had previously produced and performed with Rick Springfield.
 The album was released in June, 2014, on the REMU Records label.
 It is composed of 12 original songs inspired by Fiorillo’s life experiences, addressing subjects including faith, self-awareness, food addiction, domestic violence and motherhood.
 All Over the World is the first single from the album to be released to radio.

 As well as singing, Fiorillo also directed a few TV series, such as the 2001 Mahô shôjo neko Taruto as well as the 2002 TV series Mao Dante.
 She voiced the (English) parts of Ayamo Nakamura in the 2003 TV series Stratos 4.

+Elisa joined the board and faculty of PurplePlayground.org in 2020 - She teaches teen students how to write and record their own original songs at Academy of Prince.